- Completed the installation of 1,089 Automatic Weather Stations (AWS) in the entire Seoul

 the entire Seoul Metropolitan area that covers Seoul, Incheon and Kyunggi area.
 SK Planet has

-nationwide integrated weather monitoring system by combining weather
+completed building a nationwide integrated weather monitoring system by combining weather

 information delivered by densely spaced AWS (1~3km apart from each other) in the entire Seoul